 In "Little Ed Blue", Ed has gotten cranky and Eddy and Edd (well, mostly Edd) try to help him.
 They then spot Kevin pitching baseballs at Ed's head.
 You'd Expect: Kevin to leave Ed alone knowing that he could crush him.
 Instead: He (along with Eddy no less) keeps on annoying Ed.
 The Result: Ed forcefully morphs Eddy into a baseball bat and whacks Kevin with it.

 In "Ed or Tails", Ed got 2 Slovak jawbreakers by mail, and there's 3 of them, so there's no way they can each have one.
 Double D decides to divide the jawbreakers so that each of them (Ed, Edd and Eddy) get two thirds of a jawbreaker.
-You'd Expect: For Eddy and/or Edd to use a carpenter saw or another proper cutting tool to do so.
+You'd Expect: For Eddy and/or Edd to use a proper cutting tool to do so, such as Ed's carpenter saw seen back in "Momma's Little Ed" or the two-man saw from "Who, What, Where Ed".
 Instead: They use a refrigerator to try to cut up one of the jawbreakers on top of a seesaw.
-The fridge propels the jawbreaker right into Jonny's mouth, leaving the Eds with only one left, ( the three all lose interest in sharing it and manage to lose that one as well).
+The fridge propels the jawbreaker right into Jonny's mouth, leaving the Eds with only one left, (the three all lose interest in sharing it and manage to lose that one as well).

 In the episode "Smile For The Ed," Eddy wants to take a good picture of himself to show to his mother.
 However, Kevin ruins Eddy's picture by calling him a dork while he poses for it, and the picture ends up looking horrible.
 You'd Expect: For Eddy to just report Kevin's bullying to the principal, to insure that Eddy can retake his picture without Kevin interfering.
 Instead: The Eds attempt to retake the photo and Edd ends up impersonating the principal, which ends in chaos and with the Eds getting detention, while Kevingets off scot-free However: Since Adults Are Useless, it's likely that Failure Is the Only Option.